isomerpages/pmo-nccs/_singapores-climate-action/2d-industry.md

 **SCEM Programme**

 This programme was initiated to help engineering professionals develop the technical skills and competencies needed to lead energy services and management work in their organisations.
-It is jointly administered by the NEA and the Institution of Engineers Singapore (IES).
+It is jointly administered by NEA and the Institution of Engineers Singapore (IES).
 To encourage professionals to upgrade their skills, the Employment and Employability Institute (e2i) offers a training grant to co-fund about 70 per cent of the cost of the SCEM training course.

 ### Energy Efficiency National Partnership Programme (EENP)